rkwright/sim-hurricane/README.md

 ### **Goal:**

 Traverse all the storms and remove any storm with signficant amounts of missing data.
 Return some stats about the number of storms, missing data, etc.  Result of process is a revised version of the input JSON object which has only valid storms with valid data, though some of the data may have been interpolated.

+> Note: Current validation is draconian - any missing data and the storm is rejected.

 #### **Missing Data**